niicoding/AStar8PiecePuzzle/README.md

 The pytest methods are located in `eightpuzzle_tester.py`.
 Execute the pytests the same as HW0.
 Feel free to include additional tests as long as you don't overwrite my original tests.

-## CSC575 Only:

-(25 pts.)

-Write a 1-2 page report that includes a table which empirically summarizes the speed performance of A* on 8-puzzle using at least two heuristics (e.g. misplaced tiles, manhattan distance, etc.)
-Use the python `time` module or PyCharm's profiling tools to log how long the search agent takes to find a solution.

-Write one additional local search agent: random walk.
-Simulate this agent N times.
-Include in your report the following answers:
-* What % of times does the random agent find a solution?
-* When it finds a solution, how long does it take on average?

-Also code a local search hill climbing agent.
-Try it on both of your heuristics.
-* Did they also find a solution?
-* How long did they take compared to A* and random walk?

-## Submission Instructions

-Submit this assignment by pushing/committing into our GitHub organization, exactly like HW 0.
-Test your project locally
-using pytest before pushing/committing.
-You may push/commit multiple times.
-Look at the Actions report on the repository to double check the most recent result of the unit tests.

-## Acknowledgements

-The initial structure for this assignment was motivated by Lisa Torrey's 2016 Model AI Assignments contribution.